 Expanding Access to Early Head Start: State Initiatives for Infants and Toddlers at Risk (Wisconsin)

-This joint report by ZERO TO THREE and CLASP draws on newly conducted research on state efforts to expand and enhance access to Early Head Start services for infants, toddlers, and their families.
 The federal Early Head Start program was created to help minimize the disparities caused by poverty by supporting the healthy development of expectant mothers and low-income infants and toddlers in the context of their families and communities.
 However, less than 4 percent of babies and toddlers who are eligible for Early Head Start are currently being served.
 This report describes the diverse strategies states are using to build upon Early Head Start and offers recommendations for states interested in expanding this proven program.
 It builds on a previous paper, Building on the Promise: State Initiatives to Expand Access to Early Head Start for Young Children and their Families, released by the two organizations in 2008.

-This webinar featured the findings from a joint report entitled Expanding Access to Early Head Start: State Initiatives for Infants and Toddlers At Risk, by ZERO TO THREE and CLASP draws on newly conducted research on state efforts to exp…
+This 2012 joint report, Expanding Access to Early Head Start: State Initiatives for Infants and Toddlers At Risk, by ZERO TO THREE and CLASP draws on newly conducted research on state efforts to exp…